jeghetertor/Multi-agent_blueROV2/README.md

-# rov_packages
-Packages from ROV project post bachelor.

-TODO:
+# Workspaces associated with multi-agent control of BlueROV2 Heavy
+- ### Operator_workspace - The ROS2 workspace that controls the ROVs (GUI, trajectory planner)
+- ### ROV_workspace - The ROS2 workspace locally on the ROVs

+### TODO list:
-- Update parameter setup
+1. Update parameter setup
-- Change maintainer name etc.
+2. Change the maintainer name etc.
-- Make changes to topic names (remove bluerov2garden format)
+3. Make changes to topic names (remove bluerov2garden format)
     - Thrusters??
     - odom
-- Add code to interface with acoustic modem
+4. Add code to interface with acoustic modem